 The reason is mostly down to low oil prices, which have caused a massive reduction in the amount of engineering work going on in the oil and gas industry; an industry which accounts for about half of Rotork’s revenues.

 Despite this, the company has continued to grow its dividend, although only by 1% for the past couple of years.
-Obviously, Rotork’s management are keen not to lose their status as a dividend champion.
+Obviously, Rotork’s management is keen not to lose its status as a dividend champion.